 Lobster is often caught by diving with a wire lasso and is one of the main exports, mainly to the French Caribbean Islands.
 Other fish are caught and sold locally straight from the boat still kick’in.
 Fresh lobster grilled by the island’s small quaint restaurants is a favorite of our passengers.
 They are lucky to have many delicious varieties to choose from including barracuda, shark, grunt, old wife, hind, grouper and of course our favorite… Caribbean red snapper.

 Fishing, dive and snorkeling excursions are available upon request.
-Call Michelle (268) 736-6607 for reservations.
-Let’s go fish’in!
+Call us on (268) 736-6607 for more information Let’s go fish’in!

 The luxury highspeed catamaran passenger ferry

-(Shell Beach), Antigua on Monday, Wednesday and Friday at 7:00 AM and arrives to Barbuda at 8:15 AM.
-The ferry returns from Barbuda at 4:30 PM and arrives At Barnacle Point at 5:40 PM.
+“Island Escape” departs from the ferry dock in downtown St John’s near to Heritage Quay, on Monday, Wednesday and Friday at 7:00 AM and arrives to Barbuda at 8:30 AM.
+The ferry returns from Barbuda at 3:45 PM and arrives back in St John’s at 5:15 PM.
 Check-in times are no later than 30 minutes before sailing.